-Sudan’s RSF floats ‘peace plan’ as rival army chief eyes regional trip
+Sudan’s RSF floats ‘peace plan’ as army chief says no deal with ‘traitors’

 More than 4.6 million people have been forced to flee their homes since the start of the war, according to UN figures that say more than one million have fled to neighbouring countries, including Chad and Egypt.

-The RSF’s new proposals come as army chief al-Burhan is planning an initiative of his own.
+“We are dedicating all our time to this war … to ending this rebellion,” al-Burhan said, promising a quick and decisive victory, echoing previous statements from the military leadership.

+The RSF “are completely exhausted – just a little effort and they will be finished,” he said.

-On Thursday, he made an appearance outside the army’s general command centre in the capital, Khartoum, for the first time since the war began.
+On Thursday, he had made an appearance outside the army’s general command centre in the capital, Khartoum, for the first time since the war began.

 On Sunday, he appeared in Port Sudan, to the northeast of the country, which has been spared the worst of the fighting.

-He is also expected to visit neighbouring Egypt soon, with which the army is allied, followed by a trip to Saudi Arabia, which has for months tried to secure ceasefires in cooperation with the United States.

-Many ceasefires have been repeatedly violated, often immediately after coming into effect, with the two sides blaming each other for undermining the ceasefires.
+Many ceasefires in Sudan have been repeatedly violated, often immediately after coming into effect, with the two sides blaming each other for undermining the ceasefires.

 Riyadh and Washington have for now stopped their mediation efforts as the two sides continue to grapple for military dominance before seriously committing to a long-term peace plan.